-Slow-moving hurricane Dorian pounds Bahamas, inches towards Florida coast
+Hurricane Dorian bashes Bahamas, inches towards Florida coast

-MARSH HARBOUR, Bahamas (Reuters) - The slow-moving hurricane Dorian, one of the most powerful Atlantic hurricanes on record, pounded Grand Bahama Island on Tuesday and was forecast to come “dangerously close” to Florida’s coast by the day’s end.
+MARSH HARBOUR, Bahamas (Reuters) - Slow-moving hurricane Dorian pounded Grand Bahama Island on Tuesday and was forecast to come “dangerously close” to Florida’s coast by day’s end before drenching the U.S. East Coast for the next several days.

-Dorian has been pounding the Bahamas for days, killing at least five people in the Abaco Islands in the northern Bahamas and inundating homes with floodwater ahead of its expected advance on the U.S. coast, where more than a million people have been ordered evacuated.
+Dorian, which over the weekend had been one of the most powerful Atlantic hurricanes on record, killed at least five people in the Abaco Islands in the northern Bahamas and inundated homes with floodwater ahead of its expected advance on the U.S. coast, where more than a million people had been ordered evacuated.

-But the hurricane weakened to a Category 3 on the five-step Saffir-Simpson Wind Scale early on Tuesday, with maximum sustained winds of 120 miles per hour (195 kph), the U.S. National Hurricane Center said.
-It was moving northwest at 1 mile per hour (1.6 kph), well below walking speed.
+The hurricane weakened to a Category 3 on the five-step Saffir-Simpson Wind Scale early on Tuesday, with maximum sustained winds of 115 miles per hour (185 km per hour), the U.S. National Hurricane Center (NHC) said.
+It was moving northwest at 1 mph (1.6 kph), well below walking speed.

 The exact toll of the devastation in the Bahamas will not be clear until the storm passes and rescue crews can get on the ground.
+The storm hovered over the islands for almost 24 hours.

 “We are in the midst of a historic tragedy in parts of our northern Bahamas,” Bahamian Prime Minister Hubert Minnis told a news conference on Monday.
 “Our mission and focus now is search, rescue and recovery.”